DIY AI Image Recognition: A Beginner's Guide to Building Your First Project

 What is TensorFlow?

 TensorFlow, a Google creation, is a powerhouse in machine learning.
 It stands out for deep learning methods in image recognition.
-This library supports multiple languages, including Java and Python, making it a favorite in the technology world.
+This library supports multiple languages, including Java and Python, making it a favorite in technology.

 Why Use TensorFlow for Image Recognition?